ImJiyun/Learning-JS/14-OOP/README.md

 }
 ```

-- When `this.fullName = fullName` is executed, it actually **calls the setter** `set fullName(...)`, not directly assign the value.
+- When `this.fullName = fullName` is executed, it actually **calls the setter** `set fullName(...)`, not directly assign the value
-- Inside the setter, the name is validated before assigning to `this._fullName`.
+- Inside the setter, the name is validated before assigning to `this._fullName`

 ---

 #### Why use `_fullName`?

-- If we try to assign to `this.fullName` inside the setter itself, it would recursively call the setter again and again → **infinite loop**.
+- If we try to assign to `this.fullName` inside the setter itself, it would recursively call the setter again and again → **infinite loop**
-- To avoid that, developers use a different internal property name (like `_fullName`).
+- To avoid that, developers use a different internal property name (like `_fullName`)
-- This is a **common convention**, though the underscore is not required.
+- This is a **common convention**, though the underscore is not required

 ---